rootstrap/blog/content/django-vs-flask.md

 - Django has a very powerful ORM that exposes a lot of SQL to the python programming language.
 - It has Authentication and Authorization built-in, without the need for any extra configuration.
 - It also boasts a built-in admin site, and
-- A built-in mailing system.
+- a built-in mailing system.

 ## Pitfalls
 - Tightly coupled with its toolset, Django is sort of difficult to use in combination with other tools (replacing the form library, for example).